yodeng/runjob/README.md

 ## User Guide

-All manual instruction for runjob can be found in [here](https://runjob.readthedocs.io/en/latest/).
+All manual can be found [here](https://runjob.readthedocs.io/en/latest/).

 ## Usage